Sheep farming in New Zealand: 19th century

 Johnny Jones was an early settler in Otago.
 When the whaling boom ended, he switched to farming in 1840.
 He was the first Pākehā who settled large numbers of immigrants on the east coast of the South Island, and he imported sheep amongst other stock for this purpose.
 One of the first to bring substantial numbers of sheep to Canterbury was John Deans in 1843.
 As was usual at the time, the sheep were bought in Australia.
 John Cracroft Wilson's endeavours of setting up as a sheep farmer in 1854 demonstrate the hardship that early settlers and stock often faced.
 He had a disastrous journey from Sydney where much of his stock died and 1,200 sheep had to be jettisoned.
-After landing in Lyttelton, his stock was transferred to the nearby Gollans Bay (the bay in Lyttelton Harbour beneath Evans Pass), where he lost more stock to tutu poisoning and southerlies.
+After landing in Lyttelton, his stock was transferred to the nearby Gollans Bay (the bay in Lyttelton Harbour beneath Evans Pass), where he lost more stock to tutu poisoning and cold southerly winds.

 Whilst John Acland and Charles George Tripp arrived in Canterbury in 1855, only four years after organised settlement of Canterbury began, all the suitable land on the Canterbury Plains had already been taken up.
-They were the first to take up land in the Canterbury high country for sheep farming.

-George Henry Moore established himself in North Canterbury.
+They were the first to take up land in the Canterbury high country for sheep farming.George Henry Moore established himself in North Canterbury.
 His Glenmark Station was for a time New Zealand's largest sheep run, and his daughter established the Christchurch tourist attraction Mona Vale with her inheritance.
 His biography says of him:

 Moore stands out in New Zealand pastoral history as a supremely successful runholder in terms of personal wealth.
 His skill, judgement and sense of timing were of a very high order.
 Yet without strong financial backing from partners and bank, the full achievement of Glenmark would have been impossible.
 His 1873 purchase was a bold decision, based on a mortgage of exceptional size to the Union Bank of Australia, which advanced Moore £90,000.
 The link between banking and large runholding in Canterbury was never more clearly demonstrated.